While exploring possibilities for your major, it is good to consider how a minor might satisfy some of your interests as well.

 At the U of M, there are two types of minors.
 The first is undergraduate minors related to a major.
 These are minors that have a corresponding academic major (ex: there is both a Chemistry major and a Chemistry minor).

 The second is undergraduate freestanding minors.
 These minors do not have a corresponding academic major.
-They typically are more interdisciplinary in nature (such as Social Justice), or include academic departments that do not offer a major (such as Public Health).
+They typically are more interdisciplinary in nature (such as Social Justice), or include academic departments that do not offer a major (such as Leadership).

 Can I declare a minor that is in a college other than the one I am enrolled in?

-This depends.
-Many minors are open to students regardless of the college they are enrolled in.
-However, there are some exceptions to this, as some minors require students to be enrolled in that college in order to declare the minor.
+Yes!
+But it also depends.
+Many minors are open to students regardless of the college they are in.
+However, some minors are only accessible to students enrolled in that particular college.

-Be sure to ask your academic advisor if you have questions.
+Ask your academic advisor if you have questions about a specific minor.